 4. Saolas Only Live in Laos and Vietnam.

 Saolas only live on the Annamite range in Laos and Vietnam.
 They like to stay near small mountain streams with evergreen vegetation.
 This is similar to unicorns’ favorite habitats; unicorns are also known to live in forests and mountain areas.

-The Asian unicorn is herbivorous and finds its favorite foods in the river banks.
-The Saola enjoys eating fig leaves, leaves of other trees, fruits and berries.
+The Asian unicorn is herbivorous and finds its favorite foods on the river banks.
+The Saola enjoys eating fig leaves, leaves of other trees, fruits, and berries.